Amokric/Norovirus-spec/design/high_structure.md

 When the students are in their classroom doing group work or at lunch, the chances of them being infected shall be evaluated.

-# SPC-network
-partof: REQ-SUn-network
-###
-The network shall be based off of a small-world network.
-There will be 126 nodes in the network, representing the students.

-When generating the network, the friendships between the students change with the random generation of each network the overall structure remains consistent across runs.

-- [[.generate_network]]: Generating a network to connect the students.
-The structure should remain consistant while the friendships between the students change with the random generations of each network.

-The network shall allow students in a classroom to have at least two neighbours besides them to be assigned.

-# TST-network
-## Tests

-Make sure that the valid connections are being made between students.

-Students should be randomly assigned friends, there is 10% chance of being wired to someone outside of the class, which should be checked.

-In the classroom, each student should at least have two links in the classroom.

-In order for this to be "unit tested":